lmcai/Sapria_genomics/phylogenetic_assessment_of_HGT/README.md

 3. Unambiguous DNA sequence > 150 bp
 4. Manual check tree topology to ensure gene tree generally match species tree and the HGT pattern is not driven by paralogous copies

-Characterize current and former Vitaceae host
+Characterize the former Vitaceae host
 --------------------